Pointwise ergodic theorem for locally countable quasi-pmp graphs: Introduction

+Assuming without loss of generality that the action $a$ is Borel (measurable transformations are Borel mod null), $G_S$ is a locally countable Borel graph.
+The Feldman--Moore theorem \cite{Feldman-Moore} implies that in fact \textit{every} locally countable Borel graph $G$ on a standard Borel space $X$ arises in this fashion.
+Furthermore, the Schreier graph $G_S$ is quasi-pmp if and only if the action $a$ is quasi-pmp.
+Thus, although our main result (\cref{ptwise_ergodic_for_graphs}) is stated for an arbitrary locally countable quasi-pmp Borel graph $G$, one can safely think of $G$ as a Schreier graph of some quasi-pmp action of a countable group.

-\begin{theorem}[Pointwise ergodic for quasi-pmp graphs] Let $G$ be a locally countable quasi-pmp ergodic Borel graph on a standard probability space $(X,\mu)$ and let $\rho : E_G \to \R^+$ be the Radon--Nikodym cocycle corresponding to $\mu$.
-There is an increasing sequence $(F_n)$ of \textbf{$\boldsymbol{G}$-connected} finite Borel equivalence relations such that for any $f \in L^1(X,\mu)$,
+\begin{theorem}[Ergodic theorem for quasi-pmp graphs] Let $G$ be a locally countable quasi-pmp Borel graph on a standard probability space $(X,\mu)$ and let $\coc : E_G \to \R^+$ be the Radon--Nikodym cocycle of $E_G$ with respect to $\mu$.
+There is an increasing sequence $(G_n)$ of component-finite Borel subgraphs of $G$ (typically not adding up to $G$) such that for any $p \ge 1$ and $f \in L^p(X,\mu)$,